-The following table provides, as of the date of this Prospectus, information regarding the beneficial ownership of our convertible debentures and warrants of each selling securityholder, and the number of shares of common stock underlying each Selling Securityholders' convertible debenture and warrant.
+The following table provides, as of the date of this Prospectus, information regarding the beneficial ownership of our convertible debentures and warrants of the Selling Securityholder, and the number of shares of common stock underlying the Selling Securityholder's convertible debenture and warrant.
 The below shares are not currently owned by the Selling Securityholder but will be if they convert their debenture and exercise their warrant.